automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 [Apple 4th gen redesign of the MacBook pro](https://en.wikipedia.org/wiki/MacBook_Pro#Fourth_generation_(Touch_Bar_and_USB-C)) brought with it the much-hated and underutilized feature called touch bar.

-It&#8217;s a neat concept and if used correctly does provide you a host of benefits by having interactive controls based on different app screens.
+It's a neat concept and if used correctly does provide you a host of benefits by having interactive controls based on different app screens.

 However, it also meant that they had to do away with the physical function keys which are crucial to any dev workflow.
-I have seen many Dev&#8217;s struggle with the additional use of **Fn** key to get the function keys on their dev tools and go with crazy key combinations like **Ctrl + Shift + Fn + F9** just to debug the code.
+I have seen many Dev's struggle with the additional use of **Fn** key to get the function keys on their dev tools and go with crazy key combinations like **Ctrl + Shift + Fn + F9** just to debug the code.
 Crazy!

 However, there is an easier workaround in place.